-Change Interval: Every 400 Hours or Yearly (Initial hydraulic oil and filter change after first 100 hours of operation).
+Change Interval: Every 400 Hours or yearly (Initial hydraulic oil and filter change after first 100 hours of operation).

-Filter Part Number: WB04-640-1300-A
+Filter Part Number: WB05-640-1300-A

 Note: Removing the oil filter from the transaxle will drain the oil tank.
 Have a suitable container ready to catch any spilled oil.
-It is recommended that this procedure be performed by an authorized STIHL servicing dealer only.
+The manufacturer recommends that this be a dealer-only service item.